Flag of Canada: Great Flag Debate

 By the 1960s, the debate for an official Canadian flag intensified and became controversial, culminating in the Great Flag Debate of 1964.
-In 1963, the minority Liberal government of Lester B. Pearson gained power and decided to adopt an official Canadian flag through parliamentary debate.
+In 1963, the minority Liberal government of Lester B. Pearson gained power and decided to adopt a flag through parliamentary debate.
 The principal political proponent of the change was Pearson.
 He had been a significant broker during the Suez Crisis of 1956, for which he was awarded the Nobel Peace Prize.
-During the crisis, Pearson was disturbed when the Egyptian government objected to Canadian peacekeeping forces because the Canadian flag (the Red Ensign) contained the same symbol (the Union Flag) also used as a flag by the United Kingdom, one of the belligerents.
-Pearson's goal was to create a Canadian flag that was distinctive and unmistakably Canadian.
-The main opponent to changing the flag was the leader of the opposition and former prime minister, John Diefenbaker, who eventually made the subject a personal crusade.
+During the crisis, Pearson was disturbed when the Egyptian government objected to Canadian peacekeeping forces because the Canadian flag (the Red Ensign) contained the same symbol (the Union Flag) also used by the United Kingdom, one of the belligerents.
+Pearson's goal was to create a flag that was distinctive and unmistakably Canadian.
+The main opponent to changing the flag was John Diefenbaker, leader of the opposition and former prime minister, who eventually made the subject a personal crusade.